rudolf-erdei/BIECO-Installer/README.md

 [Official Website for the BIECO Research Project](https://bieco.org)

+## Installing the Platform

+You can install the platform using Docker Compose, with the shell command: **docker compose up**

+## Default user for the Platform

 The platform will be installed with all the needed information, including the schema and content of the database.
 The username and password are:

 U: **admin@admin.com**

 P: **administrator**